-An exhibition of over 30 vintage photographs from Terence Donovan’s early career will go on display at Huxley-Parlour Gallery this July.
+An exhibition of over 30 vintage photographs from Terence Donovan’s early career on display at Huxley-Parlour Gallery.
 Donovan (1936-1996) rose to prominence in the 1960s as part of London’s post-war renaissance in art, fashion, graphic design and photography.
-Terence Donovan: The 1960s will showcase his best-known photographs from this period alongside some lesser-seen images to illustrate the scope of his work during this formative period.
+Terence Donovan: The 1960s showcases his best-known photographs from this period alongside some lesser-seen images to illustrate the scope of his work during this formative period.

 The exhibition includes portraits of Julie Christie, Terence Stamp, Monica Vitti, Sophia Loren, Claudia Cardinale, Celia Hammond and Dave Brubeck amongst other cultural figures of the era, shot for a range of both advertising and editorial commissions.
 Also included are eight original and unique contact prints – small photographs made by laying the negative directly onto the surface of the light sensitive paper.
 Donovan meticulously reviewed his contact sheets, indicating his selected frames by piercing them with a pen or marking them with a pen or chinagraph pencil.
 He discarded the contact prints of the frames he did not want used, keeping only those that he felt good enough to print or publish.These prints provide an important insight into Donovan’s working methods and his creative process.